gddickinson/calcium_simulator/README.md

 ## Acknowledgements

 This project was inspired by and builds upon various research in the field of calcium signaling.
-Special thanks to [list any specific acknowledgements].